Water use - GRI Summary

 Considered outside parameters - - - -

-Treatment adopted for situations in which substances are outside the parameters
+The approach taken for situations where substances are outside the parameters:

-When the results are outside the established goals or limits, the unit requests a reanalysis of the sample and, in case of confirmation, initiates a multidisciplinary investigation to find the root cause of the problem.
-After said identification, a structured action plan is defined to solve the problem, following the methodologies defined in each unit.
-All units have specific areas and are responsible for the operation and monitoring of water and effluent parameters.
+When results are outside established goals or limits, the unit requests a reanalysis of the sample.
+If the result is confirmed, a multidisciplinary investigation is initiated to identify the root cause of the problem.
+Once the cause is identified, a structured action plan is developed to resolve the issue, following methodologies defined at each unit.
+All units have specific areas and responsible personnel for the operation and monitoring of water and effluent parameters.

-Self-monitoring is also conducted periodically, which makes it possible to compare the results of third parties with the internal results.
-In case of a downward trend is identified in the efficiency or deviation from monitored parameters, the operational teams act immediately to identify and resolve the root cause.
+Self-monitoring is also conducted regularly, allowing comparison of internal results with those obtained by third parties.
+In case of identifying a downward trend in efficiency or deviation from monitored parameters, operational teams act immediately to identify and resolve the root cause.

 Klabin's water consumption (water withdrawn minus water discarded) decreased by 17% between 2022 and 2023.
 This means that Klabin is reducing water losses/consumption during the production process through projects aimed at optimizing its use, including actions to reuse water and reuse effluents.